Hugo Broch

-Hugo Broch (born 6 January 1922) is the last living German Luftwaffe flying ace of the Second World War.
-He is credited with 81 victories in 324 missions, all on the Eastern Front.
-He is a recipient of the Knight's Cross of the Iron Cross, and is one of two living recipients of the award.
-The other recipient is a former Heer officer, Heinz Rafoth.
+Hugo Broch (6 January 1922 – 31 May 2026) was one of the last living German Luftwaffe flying aces of the Second World War, along with Norbert Schücking.
+He was credited with 81 victories in 324 missions, all on the Eastern Front.
+Broch was the last living recipient of the Knight's Cross of the Iron Cross.

 Early life

-A childhood interest in planes led to Broch joining the Aviation Hitler Youth near Solingen.
-He assisted in the assembly of the school's glider, an SG38 and flew it before graduating to a Piper.
+Broch was born on 6 November 1922 in Leichlingen within the Rheinisch-Bergischer Kreis, then in the Rhine Province.
+A childhood interest in planes led Broch to join the Aviation Hitler Youth near Solingen.
+He assisted in the assembly of the school's SG38 glider, and flew it before graduating to a Piper.

 World War II

-Broch is a former World War II Luftwaffe pilot.
-In January 1943, he arrived on the Eastern Front to serve in World War II as part of Gruppe of Jagdgeschwader 54 (JG 54—54th Fighter Wing) Grünherz (Green Heart), and he claimed his first victory two months later.
+Broch joined Luftwaffe Construction Company 42/XII of Luftflotte 3 on 15 January 1940, and subsequently received basic training in the Fluganwärter Battalion.
+From 19 November 1940 to 29 October 1941, he attended the A/B 63 Aircraft Pilot School at Marienbad and Karlsbad in the Sudetengau, and at Vilseck in the Upper Palatinate.
+From 18 November 1941 to 10 February 1942, he attended the Fighter Pilot Pre-School at Kamenz in Saxony, where he earned an Aircraft Pilot Badge.
+Broch was trained as a fighter pilot from 27 May to 2 November 1942 at Fighter Pilot School 2 in Zerbst.
+In January 1943, he arrived on the Eastern Front to serve in World War II as part of Jagdgeschwader 54 (54th Fighter Wing), and he claimed his first victory two months later.

+In late November 1944, a newly formed 8.
+Staffel of JG 54 was formed at Heiligenbeil, now Mamonovo, and placed under command of Leutnant Hermann Schleinhege.
+Broch, who was assigned to the Staffel, claimed an Ilyushin Il-2 ground-attack aircraft shot down south of Liepāja on 14 December.

-Later life
+Later life and death

-Following World War II, Broch became an employee with Agfa in Leverkusen.
+Following World War II, Broch worked for Agfa in Leverkusen.
 He was a prolific autograph signer, and signed many memorabilia items.
 At age 95, he fulfilled a long-held ambition to fly in a Spitfire, the two seat Tr.9 MJ627.
-On 6 January 2022, he turned 100.
+Broch died on 31 May 2026, at the age of 104.